top of page

 What can I expect?

 Nothing yet!
-The project is still in the design phase and the remainder of 2025 will be focused on design development and permitting.
-As Arundel Rivers staff continues to seek additional funding for the design, permitting, and eventually the implementation of the project, we will keep this site updated.
+The project is still in the design phase and the remainder of 2025 will be focused on design, development, and permitting.
+Arundel Rivers will eventually seek funding for the implementation of the project, and as we do, we will keep this page updated.
 Throughout the design and implementation, the trails will not be impacted.
 Restoration work will be contained within the stream channel itself.
 There may be some impacts to sidewalk use at the Housley Road trailhead during active construction, but that will be minimized as much as possible.
 Construction has not been scheduled yet and will not occur in 2025.

 What about the trees?